ProKafelek12e/ChatBot/README.md

 # ChatBot
 Todo:
-1. Change "Mango:" to icon
+1. Change colors
-2. Change colors
+2. ? button to show opptions of the mango